nisargfrd/AI_DeepLearning_ANN_MLP_Tuned/README.md

 went_on_backorder - Product actually went on backorder.
 This is the target value.</br>

 # Right Error Metrics:
-Recall/ TPR
+Recall/ TPR</br>
 We'll use TPR.

 # Prerequisites:
-Keras, Tensorflow (CPU and GPU for better performance) needs to be installed on your machine to run the attached code/notebook.
+Keras, Tensorflow (CPU and GPU for better performance) needs to be installed on your machine to run the attached code/notebook.</br>
-I've used "use_multiprocessing=True" option while fitting the model in Keras, for better performance.
+I've used "use_multiprocessing=True" option while fitting the model in Keras, for better performance.</br>
-If your machine has low-end hardware, you can remove that option and then execute the code.
+If your machine has low-end hardware, you can remove that option and then execute the code.</br>

 # Happy Coding / AI Learning!